asqwerty666/slurm-modpy/README.md

 By importing this python functions, a dictionary can previously defined and only the parts that change inside the loop should be redefined any time.
 Also, I hope the use of dependencies could be as easy as when using *sbatch* directives.
 In fact the use of a swarm of *sbatch* scripts followed by a warning email job is a lot short when this script is used.

+This was built intentionaly avoiding the object oriented programming thinking in,

+  1. Give to absolute begginers, on both python and slurm, the posibiliy of messing with the code
+  2. This should be a door to cluster programming so you should really think what you want

 ## Description

 Only one function is intended to be used here, **send_sbatch()**.
 This function takes a dictionary as argument with the data to run a given *sbatch* script.
 The keys of input dictionary should be a subset of: